Why Do Fish Have Scales and The Importance of Fish Scales

 For those who relish the taste of fish skin, descaling the fish becomes a critical step before cooking.
 The technique is simple and requires careful handling.
 Boil your catch in water for a bit, subsequently draining the water and giving the fish a cold rinse.

 Alternatively, a tool as commonplace as a vegetable peeler does the job as well.
-It’s crucial that you don’t exert too much force as this might damage the delicate scales, leading to an unwanted mess.
+You mustn’t exert too much force as this might damage the delicate scales, leading to an unwanted mess.

 A unique approach involves cooking the fish with the scales and skin intact.
 On completion of the cooking process, the skin, loosened by the heat, can be removed with relative ease, along with the detached scales.